Rodrigo Delvalle

-Rodrigo Elías Delvalle Noguera (born 17 May 2001) is a Paraguayan professional footballer who plays as a defender for Paraguayan Primera División side Sol de América on loan from Cerro Porteño.
+Rodrigo Elías Delvalle Noguera (born 17 May 2001) is a Paraguayan professional footballer who plays as a defender for Primera B Metropolitana side Arsenal Sarandí.

 Club career

 Delvalle began his career with Paraguayan Primera División side Cerro Porteño and made his professional debut on 15 December 2019 against General Díaz.
 He started the match as Cerro Porteño were defeated 2–4.

 In 2023, he was loaned to Sportivo Trinidense, where he played four matches.
 In 2024, he joined Cerro Porteño’s preseason but was later loaned to Club Sol de América.